tinymce/tinymce-docs/plugins/a11ychecker.md

 **Rule description:** This rule checks that headings tags are used sequentially.

-For example: A `h1` heading should be followed by A `h2` heading, not a `h3` heading.
+For example: A `h1` heading should be followed by a `h2` heading, not a `h3` heading.
 Using sequential headings will make it easier for assistive technology to parse your content.

 #### {{pluginname}} rule details - D2